freedaun/Brymen-BM869s/README.md

 If it complains about pywintypes:
 - put `pythoncom39.dll` and `pywintypes39.dll` in `C:\Users\<user>\AppData\Roaming\Python\Python39\site-packages\win32\lib`

 This script accesses the HID interface, per the protocol documented by Brymen and on eevblog, and properly enumerates all HID devices under the Brymen VID (0x0820) and PID (0x0001).
+The script is easily extensible to support any number of multimeters.